<td> Tag Syntax

 Make sure you understand the difference between a tag and element and are familiar with the definitions of namespace and other HTML terms.

-4. End the td element with a matching </td> closing tag.
-(To ensure tags match up properly, it helps to code the starting and ending tags first, then fill in between them.)
+</td>closing tag.
+(To ensure tags match up properly, it helps to code the starting and ending tags first, then fill in between them.) - Between the

-6. Code separate td elements for any additional table cells in the same table row before the </tr> tag for the end of the row.
+<td>starting tag and the</td>ending tag include the inner HTML flow content for the content of the table cell. - Code separate td elements for any additional table cells in the same table row before the </tr> tag for the end of the row.